Mill-Pond-Research/AI-Knowledge-Base/Business/agile-methodologies.md

    - Adaptation of agile methodologies for developing and managing IoT devices and edge computing systems
    - Integration of continuous deployment practices with IoT firmware updates

-3. Quantum Agile:
-   - Exploration of agile principles in quantum computing software development
-   - Adaptation of agile practices to handle the unique challenges of quantum algorithms and hardware constraints

 4. Sustainable Agile:
    - Integration of sustainability principles into agile practices
    - Development of agile frameworks that explicitly consider environmental impact and social responsibility